-Q: I’m a 31-year-old who has been skiing for 15 years.
-I’m a strong guy and consider myself an expert skier, so I bought a pair of Lange ski boots with a 130 flex at the start of this season.
-Since I started skiing in them, I’m finding myself skiing in the backseat more often than not.
-So now I’m wondering—are my ski boots too stiff?
-Do I need to be in a ski boot with a softer flex? – Richard in Boulder, Colo.
+Q: I’m a 31-year-old guy who has been skiing for 15 years.
+I’m an expert skier with strong legs, so I bought a pair of Lange ski boots with a 130 flex at the start of last season.
+After skiing 35 days in them, I feel like I’m always in the backseat.
+Does this mean the boots are too stiff for me? – Richard in Boulder, Colo.

 If you feel like you can’t get on top of your skis or you’re struggling to engage the front of your skis, it may very well be because you’re in a boot that’s too stiff and you don’t have the force to drive your ski boots—and therefore, your skis.
 Let’s talk about ski boot flex and what it means in terms of your ability to ski.